• Skip to primary navigation

 • Add garlic and stir a minute longer until garlic is aromatic but not brown.

 • Add lemon juice and red pepper flakes (if desired) and stir.
-Adjust saltiness if needed.
-Transfer to a serving dish with a slotted spoon to drain out the juices.
+Adjust salt level if needed.
+Transfer to a serving dish with a slotted spoon to drain out the juices and serve.

 Nutrition